-We are dependent upon our own or third-party information technology systems, infrastructure and data, including mobile technologies, to operate our business.
+We are dependent upon our own or third party information technology systems, infrastructure and data, including mobile technologies, to operate our business.
 The multitude and complexity of our computer systems may make them vulnerable to service interruption or destruction, malicious intrusion, or random attack.
 Likewise, data privacy or security breaches by employees or others may pose a risk that sensitive data, including our clinical trial data, intellectual property, trade secrets or personal information of our employees, patients, customers or other business partners may be exposed to unauthorized persons or to the public.
 Cyber-attacks are increasing in their frequency, sophistication and intensity.
 Cyber-attacks could include the deployment of harmful malware, denial-of-service, social engineering and other means to affect service reliability and threaten data confidentiality, integrity and availability.
 Third party sites that take part in clinical trials we sponsor or third parties that are also sponsoring clinical trials involving our product candidates, such as NCI and Case Western, face similar risks and any security breach of their systems could adversely affect us.
-A security breach or privacy violation that leads to disclosure or modification of or prevents access to patient information, including personally identifiable information or protected health information, could harm our reputation, compel us to comply with federal and/or state breach notification laws and foreign law equivalents, subject us to mandatory corrective action, require us to verify the correctness of database contents and otherwise subject us to litigation or other liability under laws and regulations that protect personal data, any of which could disrupt our business and/or result in increased costs or loss of revenue.
+A security breach or privacy violation that leads to disclosure or modification of, or prevents access to, patient information, including personally identifiable information or protected health information, could harm our reputation, compel us to comply with federal and/or state breach notification laws and foreign law equivalents, subject us to mandatory corrective action, require us to verify the correctness of database contents and otherwise subject us to litigation or other liability under laws and regulations that protect personal data, any of which could disrupt our business and/or result in increased costs or loss of revenue.
 Any of these events could be particularly harmful to our business due to our reliance on internal clinical development functions and systems to conduct our clinical trials.
 Moreover, the prevalent use of mobile devices that access confidential information increases the risk of data security breaches, which could lead to the loss of confidential information, trade secrets or other intellectual property.
-While we have invested, and continue to invest, in the protection of our data and information technology infrastructure, there can be no assurance that our efforts will prevent service interruptions, or identify breaches in our systems, that could adversely affect our business and operations and/or result in financial, legal, business or reputational harm to us.
-In addition, our liability insurance may not be sufficient in type or amount to cover us agai
+While we have invested, and continue to invest, in the protection of our data and information technology infrastructure, there can be no assurance that our efforts will prevent service interruptions, or identify breaches in our systems, that could adversely affect our business and operations and/or result in the loss of critical or sensitive information, which could result in financial, legal, business or reputational harm to us.
+In addition, our liability insurance may not be sufficient in type or amount to cover us against claims related to security breaches, cyber-attacks and other related breaches.